PatrickFis/Azure-Study-Notes/Azure Developer/Azure Monitoring Apps.md

   - URL ping test (classic) - Validates whether an endpoint is responding and measures performance.
 Supports custom success criteria.
 This test relies on the DNS infrastructure of the public internet.
   - Standard test (preview) - Similar to the URL ping test.
 Includes SSL cert validation, proactive lifetime check, HTTP request verbs (for example GET, HEAD, POST), custom headers, and custom data.
   - Custom TrackAvailability test - A custom application can be created to run availability tests.
 See https://docs.microsoft.com/en-us/dotnet/api/microsoft.applicationinsights.telemetryclient.trackavailability?view=azure-dotnet for information from the SDK.

+#### Creating an Availability Test
+- Availability tests are created through the Application Insights resource through the following steps:
+1. Open your Application Insights resource
+2. Click on the "Availability" blade
+3. Click on "Add Standard test"
+4. Give the test a name
+5. Give the test a URL for your app
+6. Configure how often the test should occur and from which locations requests should be sent
+7. Select the HTTP Request verb for your test
+8. Set a timeout duration for your test
+9. Enable alerts
+10. Click Create
+11. Navigate to the test in the portal
+12. Click on the "Open Rules (Alerts) page" button to view the alert created for the test
+13. Edit the alert properties to configure how you want the alert to behave

 ### Application Map
 - Application Map lets you spot performance bottlenecks or failure hotspots across components in distributed apps